fundapps/TechDocs/README.md

 ## Content Names

-When uploading data to the API, it is stored and later displayed in Rapptr using a default file name.
+When uploading data to the API, it is stored and later displayed in the UI using a default file name.
 To specify a different file name, populate the "X-ContentName" header, e.g.

     POST https://%company%-api.fundapps.co/v1/expost/check HTTP/1.1 Content-Type: "application/xml" X-ContentName: "positions-monday.xml"